mayel/docs.coopcloud.tech/docs/faq.md

 #### 👎

-- 👎 Upstream free software communities aren't publishing Ansible roles.
+- 👎 Upstream libre software communities aren't publishing Ansible roles
-- 👎 Lots of manual work involved in things like application isolation, backups, updates.
+- 👎 Lots of manual work involved in things like app isolation, backups, updates

 ### Kubernetes

 #### 👍

-- 👍 Helm charts are available for some key applications already.
+- 👍 Helm charts are available for some key apps already.
 - 👍 Scale all the things.

 #### 👎